shustinm/hydration/docs/README.md

 ```

 ### Advanced features
-For more advanced usage, be sure to check the [docs](https://github.com/shustinm/hydration/tree/master/docs) folder.
+For more advanced usage, be sure to check the [documentation](https://shustinm.github.io/hydration/).

 ## Support
 Want to report a bug?
 Request a feature?
 Please do so [here](https://github.com/shustinm/hydration/issues/new/choose)